rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 person plural cross-reference marker -Onsteń with a dative case reading can readily be attested in written literature, it is only recently that evidence has been found for a second person plural morpheme -Onsteŋk, as well.
-Diachronically, however, it should be noted that the stem of the POSS-3SG>DAT -Onste%, consisting of a possessor-index marker -OnzO and that the dative morpheme in %Te, is used in the derivation of the two specifically plural person forms %Onsteŋk POSS-2PL>DAT and %Onstenst POSS-3PL>DAT, to name but two.
+Diachronically, however, it should be noted that the stem of the POSS-3SG>DAT -Onste-, consisting of a possessor-index marker -OnzO and that the dative morpheme in -Te, is used in the derivation of the two specifically plural person forms -Onsteŋk POSS-2PL>DAT and -Onstenst POSS-3PL>DAT, to name but two.
 Some of the dialects and supposedly the literary norm distinguish kin terms with first and second person singular possessive markers in combination with the genitive (see Šaxmatovʺ 1910: 798; Aduškina 2000: 97 and 94).
 The peculiarity of this affix is